L'Hôpital's rule: Complications

-A common pitfall is using L'Hôpital's rule with some circular reasoning to compute a derivative via a difference quotient.
-For example, consider the task of proving the derivative formula for powers of x:
+A common logical fallacy is to use L'Hôpital's rule to prove the value of a derivative by computing the limit of a difference quotient.
+Since applying l'Hôpital requires knowing the relevant derivatives, this amounts to circular reasoning or begging the question, assuming what is to be proved.
+For example, consider the proof of the derivative formula for powers of x: